Zayde A. Radwan, MD

 The University of Texas Health Science Center at Houston, 2018

-Dr. Radwan is board eligible by the American Board of Orthopedic Surgery.
-He specializes in hip and knee reconstructive surgery concentrating on primary (first time) and revision (redo) total hip and total knee replacements through both anterior (front) and posterior (back) approaches.
-He also performs partial knee replacements and hip resurfacing.
+Zayde Radwan, MD, is board eligible and specializes in hip and knee reconstructive surgery concentrating on primary (first time) and revision (redo) total hip and total knee replacements, as well as partial knee replacements and hip resurfacing.
+He performs total hip replacements through both anterior (front) and posterior (back) approaches.
+Dr. Radwan is focused on delivering excellent care to obtain the best outcomes.

 Dr. Radwan joins the UT Physicians orthopedics team from the University of Colorado, where he completed a fellowship in Hip and Knee Reconstructive Surgery.
-He graduated and finished his residency from McGovern Medical School.
-He graduated summa cum lade from the University of Mary Hardin-Baylor in Belton, Texas with undergraduate degrees in both Cell Biology and Psychology.
+Prior to his fellowship, he attended medical school and completed his residency at UTHealth.
+He graduated summa cum laude from the University of Mary Hardin-Baylor in Belton, Texas with undergraduate degrees in cell biology and psychology.

 He is a member of the American Academy of Orthopedic Surgeons, and the American Association of Hip and Knee Surgeons.
 He has an interest in surgical education and research.
 During both his residency and fellowship, he participated in several clinical research projects with a focus on trauma, venous thromboembolisms (blood clots), and outcomes following revision joint replacements.

-A native of Houston, Dr. Radwan grew up in the southeastern suburb of Deer Park, Texas.
-Growing up, he spent much of his time on the football field and caring to his own injuries.
-His experiences as a patient inspired him to seek a career in orthopedics and caring for others.
-He is married to his college sweetheart, Laura, who also works in the medical field as a newborn intensive care unit (NICU) nurse.
-Dr. Radwan enjoys the outdoors, spending time with family, sports, and taking his dog Greyson on walks.
+As native Houstonian, Dr. Radwan grew up in the southeastern suburb of Deer Park, Texas.
+Growing up, he spent much of his time on the football field.
+It was his experiences as a patient that inspired him to seek a career in orthopedics and helping care for others.
+He is married to his college sweetheart Laura.
+When not caring for patients, he enjoys spending time outdoors, with family, and taking his dog Greyson on walks.